 Fill in the hole around the root ball with the dirt you removed when you dug it.
 There’s no need to add anything else to the planting hole, such as compost or fertilizer.

 Don’t leave the tree tied to the original stake that came in the container for more than about a month.
-The trunk will never strengthen if you do.
-It needs to be able to sway in order to strengthen.
-Rather, place a stake on either side of the trunk and tie it to each.
-(For more on planting and staking, see my post, “How to plant and stake an avocado tree.”)
+The trunk will be slow to strengthen and the ties are likely to cut into the trunk as the trunk expands.
+For more on planting and staking avocado trees, see my post, “How to plant and stake an avocado tree.”
+Over time, you might also want to shape the tree, which is often called training.
+For more on that, see my post, “Training young avocado trees.”

 Do not place landscape fabric around the base of the tree.
 Landscape fabric prohibits the tree from growing roots up to the surface of the soil, as it is naturally inclined to do.
 But do place mulch around the base of the tree, and let whatever leaves fall lie in place.